- NAME: Christian Slater

-The following year, Slater starred in Pump Up the Volume (1990) as a pirate radio station operator.
+The following year, Christian Slater starred in Pump Up the Volume (1990) as a pirate radio station operator.
 He earned positive reviews for his performance, and his growing female fan base helped boost the film's success at the box office.
 He also appeared in the western Young Guns II (1990) with Emilio Estevez, Kiefer Sutherland, and Lou Diamond Phillips that same year.

 Playing a young version of notorious crime boss Lucky Luciano, Slater starred in Mobsters (1991) with Richard Grieco and Patrick Dempsey, which received mixed reviews.
 He went on to a supporting role in Robin Hood: Prince of Thieves (1991), starring Kevin Costner as the legendary rebel.
-The film proved to be another critical and box office dud for Slater.

 profile name: Christian Slater profile occupation: